rohanza/django-serializers/README.md

 label
 -----

-The `label` option is only relevant if the serializer is used as a field serializer.
+The `label` option is only relevant if the serializer is used as a serializer field.
 If `label` is set it is used determines name that should be used as the key when serializing the field.

 include_default_fields